Dechamma1995/Power-Bi/README.md

 Excited to share my first Power BI dashboard project- Financial Analysis.
 Project objective
 To develop a Financial Dashboard that provides comprehensive Dashboard using Microsoft Power BI.
 This dashboard brings together key financial metrics, visualizations, and real-time data to empower decision-makers.
+Steps taken:
-Steps taken:1: Import data from excel to power BI.
+1: Import data from excel to power BI.
 *Remove unwanted columns
 *Recheck if there is any missing values or blank space.